Why—And How—Did Robinhood Decide To Clear Its Own Trades?

 We pride ourselves on being a technology company first, so we decided to build our own system from scratch.
 In many ways, I’d compare it to Apple Inc. (NASDAQ: AAPL) building their own chips for their model devices, or Amazon investing in its own warehouses and fulfillment centers.
 It’s a huge investment in the infrastructure that is the foundation of our business, and vertically integrates Robinhood’s core business.

 The Benzinga Fintech Summit is the premier gathering of West Coast fintech innovators.
 The second installment of the event, which takes place Nov.
-14 in San Francisco, brings with it a special focus on a maturing fintech sector—the revolutionized lending industry.
+14 in San Francisco, brings with it a special focus on how fintech startups can connect with leaders in the brokerage industry.
 Click here to learn more!

 Can you walk me through the Robinhood order flow?
 How much testing did you do?
 What’s the value prop to customers to trade on Robinhood and clear with Robinhood?